 He served as a lecturer at the First Cadet Corps (now Naval Academy) from 1826 to 1831, his main fields being mechanics and mathematics.
 At the same time, Bunyakovsky was also lecturing at the Communications Institute in St. Petersburg.

 The years between 1828 to 1864 saw Viktor Bunyakovsky rise to handle officer classes at the Naval Academy.
 And from 1846 to 1880, he became a professor at the St. Petersburg University in Russia.

 Besides, Bunyakovsky started to teach mathematics at the St. Petersburg State Railways University in 1859.
 The naming of the university was after Alexander 1 in St. Petersburg, Russia.

-The mathematician is also the mind behind the Bunyakovsky conjecture, involving the number theory and the theoretical mechanics.
-He also discovered the Cauchy-Schwarz inequality, which he demonstrated for the infinite dimensional case in 1859.
+The mathematician is also the mind behind the Bunyakovsky conjecture, involving the number theory and theoretical mechanics.
+He also discovered the Cauchy-Schwarz inequality, which he demonstrated for the infinite-dimensional case in 1859.